4dn-dcic/hic2cool/README.md

 ## Important

-If you converted a hic file using a version of hic2cool less than 0.5.0, please update your cooler file with the [new update function](#updating-hic2cool-coolers).
+If you converted a hic file using a version of hic2cool lower than 0.5.0, please update your cooler file with the [new update function](#updating-hic2cool-coolers).

 ## Using the Python package
 ```